Toxikuu/rustfm-scrobble/README.md

 ===============

 *rustfm-scrobble* is a [Last.fm Scrobble API 2.0](http://www.last.fm/api/scrobbling) crate for Rust.
-It allows easy acccess to the "scrobble" and "now playing" notification endpoints through a simple Rust API.
+It allows easy access to the "scrobble" and "now playing" notification endpoints through a simple Rust API.
 It can be used to record song-plays from music players, build analog scrobbling tools similar to [VinylScrobbler](https://vinylscrobbler.com/) or work with IoT Devices.
 It was initially built to implement a [Spotify scrobbling service](https://github.com/bobbo/spotify-connect-scrobbler) using the